evologica/generator-curio/README.md

                 ├── ituCadastrarPessoa.pas
                 └── ituCadastrarPessoa.dfm
 ```

-it also includes the new form as a dependency in your dpk project:
+It also includes the new form as a dependency in your dpk file (and dproj, if exists):

 ```pascal
 contains